Backdate/TP-Tools/tp_write/tp_write_ref.md

 # TP WRITE Command Reference

-Use TP_WRITE to switch/change the iPendant windows/screens .
+TP_WRITE can be used to write single-line (dynamic) messages to various "screens".

-- switch Single / Triple / Dual -Screens
+Among others, the following are available for selection:

-- show Single_UserSreen / Single_UserScreen_Wide
+- Console
-- load a user-defined screen
+- UserScreen
-- show modal dialogs
+- TPError

 The shrinked version(*tp_write_ref.htm*) of this reference file can be uploaded to the controller.
 This way, the information is also available on the TP or via web browser.